Favourite Or Favorite – British vs. American English

 • She decided to favour the new design for the company logo.
 (Verb)

-“Favouritism/favouritism” refers to the practice of giving preferential treatment or showing bias toward a particular person, group, or thing over others, often based on personal preferences, relationships, or subjective reasons.
-It involves showing favour or partiality without considering objective criteria or merit.
+“Favouritism/favoritism” refers to the practice of giving preferential treatment or showing bias toward a particular person, group, or thing over others, often based on personal preferences, relationships, or subjective reasons.
+It involves showing favor or partiality without considering objective criteria or merit.
 Which form is used, in which English variant, will be listed below.

 • British English: Favouritism